vovagorodok/ArduinoStreamLogger/tools/README.md

 ```
 python3 serial_monitor.py --config=<path to config yaml>
 ```
 You can easely run from your project.
-See `tools\examples` how to do that.
+Add to your `tools` content of `tools\examples` and modify it.

 ## Colors
 Each color has integer value.\